 Young men lining up to a barber shop to get a fashionable haircut in Guadalajara.
 Middle-aged farmers sitting with their early breakfast in an eatery on the outskirts of Bogota.
 Older men rocking in chairs outside their houses on the streets of Granada, gazing at the passer-byers and letting off the day’s heat.
 When you see men in Latin America, no matter what is their age, their economic status and their political inclinations, chances are their lush, god-given hair is intact.
 And frankly, it is infuriating.

-balding head-shaving man, my main line of psychological defense has always lay with the fellow-men surrounding me.
-In Israel, where genes and stress collude to rope men of their hair, severely balding and head-shaving men, including guys in their thirties, provide a sizeable and visible community of men.
+balding head-shaving man, my main line of psychological defense always lay with the fellow men surrounding me.
+In Israel, where genes and stress collude to rope men of their hair, severely balding and head-shaving men, including guys in their thirties, provide a sizable and visible community of men.
 We have such a heavy presence, that slick, shiny head skin has become somewhat fashionable and sexy.
 But in Latin America, the numbers are against you.

 Here I am with Mexican friends in Merida.
 Telling me from the locals shouldn’t be difficult.

 As if to tell you they are better than you, Latinos don’t wear shorts.
 Doesn’t matter it’s 34C outside and the city is melting.
 Doesn’t matter that the mere thought of getting into thick, air-isolating garments is anxiety-inducing.
 The only ones ventilating their genitals on hot days are foreigners.